michealdayo64/Inventory-and-Supplier-Api/README.md

 ## Guideline on how to setup this project on your local machine

 ## Step 1:
+Clone project into your local machine.
+Open your terminal and paste the command: "git clone https://github.com/michealdayo64/Inventory-and-Supplier-Api"

+## Step 1:
 Create virtual enviroment in your system.
 That's where you will install dependencies needed for this project
 - Command for windows system: "virtualenv venv"
 - Command for Mac and Linux system: "python3 -m venv venv"